-In July 2017, we published the blog “23 Skidoo!”
+In July 2017, I published the blog “23 Skidoo!”
 Wait.
 What?
 What Did They Say?” as an introduction to some old-timey phrases we don’t hear that often.

 Here’s another fun blog that visits some more old-timey words and phrases that you might be heard in older movies or your grandparents might have said at some point.

 This is a cute and creative way to say something is good, great, and just fine.

 Sliced bread was a great way to make a quick sandwich or meal and was the product of someone with an idea.
 To say this is to compare something that is a great idea, new invention or innovation.